evgenyneu/Cephalopod/README.md

 [cocoadocs]: http://cocoadocs.org/docsets/Cephalopod
 [carthage]: https://github.com/Carthage/Carthage

 This library can help fading sounds in and out with AvAudioPlayer.
-One can set duration and velocity of the fade.
+One can set duration, velocity of the fade and a completion function.
 Velocity can vary from linear to exponential.

 ```Swift
 cephalopod = Cephalopod(player: player)